csdemeras/FSMap_complement/README.md

 Supplementary data for paper _"Single Fusion Image from Collections of Fruit Views for Defect Detection and Classification"_.

+The dataset for that paper can be found [here](https://github.com/csdemeras/FSMap) .

 This repository contains a compilation of views for different objects and the surface maps generated from them.

 Also, a video showing the process of map creation is added: